-As the Smoky Mountains is a large area various cities are close to different parts of the park.
-But Gatlinburg is often called the gateway to the Smokies for its great park access.
+Because the Great Smoky Mountains covers a large area, different cities are close to different parts of the park.
+Gatlinburg, Wears Valley, Townsend and Cherokee all offer direct park access.
+With many attractions off the park, Gatlinburg is often called the gateway to the Smokies.

-The Great Smoky Mountains is a vast park that needs time to be explored.
-It’s recommended to plan at least 3 days for the park and to add more time for any side attractions such as Dollywood in Pigeon Forge.
+The Great Smoky Mountains is a vast park with a lot to explore.
+It’s therefore recommended to allow at least 3 full days for the park.
+Add more time for any side attractions such as Dollywood in Pigeon Forge.